 In the Shadow of Cold Mountain

-In early 1968 Fred Tingle, an executive with the Butterick Corporation in Manhattan, purchased 550 acres in Western North Carolina with dreams of building a nine hole golf course and retiring among the mountains nature had provided and the fairways he would create.
+In 1968, Fred Tingle purchased 550 acres in Western North Carolina with dreams of building a nine hole golf course and retiring among the mountains and the fairways he would create.
 The land was the former site of the Springdale Farm and had, in the early 60’s, been a girls camp connected with Columbia University.
 The camp kids spent their summers harvesting vegetables, milking cows, collecting eggs and hiking the trails of the Blue Ridge Mountains and tubing the cool waters of the Pigeon River.
-Fred’s daughters had attended the camp and when he heard the land was for sale he caught a vision.
-But he caught it too late, someone else had snatched up the land with plans of their own.
-But plans and dreams of any size rarely go smoothly and in no time the land was back up for sale, this time in receivership.
-Fred didn’t dally again and with some savings and a dream he bought the land at auction, on the courthouse steps in Waynesville, North Carolina.

 After building nine holes, Fred and his wife Eunice felt it was only half complete.
 In 1972, a second nine was opened featuring a wicked par four that would become a steady inducer of nervous breakdowns.
 This hole is now known as "The Spasm."
 After the second nine was complete, according to Fred, he and Eunice stood around and waited for customers to show up.
 None did.
 Cruso, North Carolina was not exactly brimming with golfers, so it was clear golfers were going to have to be enticed from up and down the east coast.
 A few cabins were built and a an ad was placed in Golf Digest with the heading “GOLF IN THE MOUNTAINS”.
 The response was slow but before long a nine hole dream was a full fledged golf resort.